Article published in National Geographic

 Direct experience of Asian cultures has been vital throughout her teaching career.
 From 1964 to 1967 she lived in Dacca, East Pakistan (now Bangladesh), where she taught architectural history at Dacca University ’s School of Engineering and Architecture.
 In 1980-81 she researched Jain art and architecture in India, and in 1992 she lead groups studying ‘sacred space’ in Indonesia.
 Her early interest in ‘art after war and displacement’ was reflected in various projects concerning Tibetan art and culture.

 Inspired by the many refugees of Cambodia ’s “Killing Fields,” in June, 2001, Professor Norton did field study in Cambodia to study contemporary Cambodian arts.
 That research resulted in two exhibitions and a program “The Spirit of Cambodia …a tribute” in Providence.
 Her work with diaspora Cambodians led her to also meet with Cambodian artists living in France in 2003.
-Her work can be seen at: http://curricular.providence.edu/~anorton/cambodian/
+View her work on the Contemporary Cambodian Art

 Current Interests and Research:

 Professor Norton’s research into the contemporary arts of Afghanistan has grown out of a focus on Islamic culture in relation to the present wars.
 She has developed a collection of Afghan ‘war’ rugs and related artifacts which was part of an exhibition and program opening in January, 2009.

 In March, 2007, Dr. Norton visited Afghanistan with the